MicrosoftDocs/Devices-docs/surface/surface-tested-peripherals.md

 ## Surface Salerno

 Surface Salerno has been tested extensively with popular in-market peripherals to bring you the best docking experience.
-For host device compatibility with Surface Salerno, refer to the online tech specs.
+For host device compatibility with Surface Salerno, refer to [What's new in Surface Dock](surface-dock-whats-new).

 ### Monitors

+> [!NOTE]
-**Note:** We designed Surface Salerno as the optimal dock for Surface devices with USB4®/Thunderbolt™ 4 support.
+> We designed Surface Salerno as the optimal dock for Surface devices with USB4®/Thunderbolt™ 4 support.
 The Thunderbolt 4 connection on a host device supports two 4K external displays at up to 60 Hz (when supported by display).

 For devices without USB4/Thunderbolt 4 support, the USB-C connection supports one 4K external display at up to 60 Hz (when supported by display).
 For more details on which Surface devices have USB4/Thunderbolt 4 support, refer to the online tech specs.